 The idea of writing a business application without using a framework is somewhat of a mirage.
 You might start such a project by using the Java platform, and start your code in public static void main(String args).
 But does that mean you’re not using a framework?
 No, it doesn’t.
 The Java platform is providing a huge layer of abstraction over the operating system and machine you’re working on, and this platform is the thing that is invoking the business application code.
 So, the Java platform is a framework.
 You may choose to use something even more primitive, but there is no real escape – it is frameworks all the way down.

 In reality, most developers don’t start by implementing a standard program entry point like this.
-Most business applications implement some web-based interface and rely on some abstraction layer to create entry points to the application other than a main method.
+Most business applications implement some web-based interface and rely on some abstraction layer to create entry points to the application other than the main method.
 For instance, this could be a Java EE HttpServlet, a JAX-WS @WebService, or a Spring Web @RestController.
 This relieves the application developer of the burden of thinking about HTTP protocol implementation and connection management - the framework takes care of this.

 The point is this: there is no choice between using a framework and not using a framework.
 There will be frameworks.
 The real architectural choice is: what kind of framework do I use?
 There’s a real choice between frameworks at different abstraction levels.

-Certain types of reusability require a framework
+Certain types of re-usability require a framework

 The core motivation behind libraries in general (including regular libraries and frameworks), is to reuse code.
 Some types of code easily fit in the regular library model.
 For instance, we might have a set of functions to do matrix algebra.
 These could be put in a regular library and reused by any application that needs matrix functionality.

 Other types of reusable code don’t fit into this model.
-A key example of this, is the functionality of implementing the HTTP protocol and executing certain business logic depending on the details of the request.
+A key example of this is the functionality of implementing the HTTP protocol and executing certain business logic depending on the details of the request.
 The HTTP implementation is generic functionality that should not be in the business logic.
-But it is also very clear that when a call comes in from a user, it will first end up at the HTTP implementation, which would then invoke the business logic, and not the other way around.
-The only natural way to make a reusable implementation of HTTP, is by using the framework pattern, which again shows that frameworks are unavoidable.
+But it is also very clear that when a call comes in from a user, it will first end up at the HTTP implementation, which would then invoke the business logic and not the other way around.
+The only natural way to make a reusable implementation of HTTP is by using the framework pattern, which again shows that frameworks are unavoidable.

 What kind of framework is Axon?

 Axon is a framework that implements reusable code in the area of CQRS, DDD, and event sourcing.
-It implements the notions of command, event and query messages, with the associated buses and handler methods.
+It implements the notions of command, event, and query messages, with the associated buses and handler methods.
 This leads to location transparency: the buses can have local or distributed implementations without changing the business logic code.
 For DDD, it implements core notions such as Aggregate and Repository.
 To enable event sourcing, it implements the notion of applying an event to an aggregate, the event store, and an event-sourced repository.

 Comparing it to a web framework, Axon operates at a higher level of abstraction.
 The core notion is the exchange of messages (independent of transport mechanism).
 Axon will invoke the appropriate business code given a message.
 By definition, this can only be done by a framework, not by a regular library.

-For this discussion, we start with the assumption that we want to use DDD, CQRS and/or event sourcing principles in a business application.
+For this discussion, we start with the assumption that we want to use DDD, CQRS, and/or event sourcing principles in a business application.
 (If not, using Axon doesn’t make any sense.)
 Given this assumption, what are the reasons for choosing Axon Framework?